 As a result, the FDA has never approved the use of Amiodarone for anything other than a treatment of last resort for persons with life-threatening V-fib.

 Then how did Amiodarone come to be the most commonly prescribed treatment for A-fib, which is far less dangerous but far more common arrhythmia than V-fib?
 It was done through the dark and secretive process of off-label promotion.

 It is not uncommon for a drug developed for one purpose to be found effective in the treatment of another condition.
 It is for this reason, that it is not improper or illegal for physicians to prescribe a drug for an unapproved use (“off-label”).

 However, it is unlawful for a drug manufacturer to promote a drug for an unapproved use.

 The drug industry makes tens of billions of dollars each year from doctors prescribing drugs off-label, making it too tempting for drug companies to avoid promoting drugs for off-label purposes.
-But in an effort to avoid FDA scrutiny, drug companies promote drugs off-label in covert and duplicitous ways.
+But to avoid FDA scrutiny, drug companies promote drugs off-label in covert and duplicitous ways.

-The most common method is to use third-parties, either by using physicians paid by the drug companies to speak to other physicians at professional association meetings and conferences, or to author journal articles touting a drug for an off-label treatment.
+The most common method is to use third-parties, either by using physicians paid by the drug companies to speak to other physicians at professional association meetings and conferences or to author journal articles touting a drug for off-label treatment.

 Drug companies compensate physicians in other ways to tout a drug for off-label purposes, including “funding” research by these physicians.